danielhelfand/blog_posts/CustomComponent.md

 With the command above, a Java option has been added under the openshift namespace and will now be available to support Java applications.
-The above command can be used to add `Red Hat OpenJDK8` to `Minishift` or any OpenShift cluster assuming proper permissions are available to the user adding the `builder image`.
+The above command can be used to add `Red Hat OpenJDK 8` to `Minishift` or any OpenShift cluster assuming proper permissions are available to the user adding the `builder image`.

 So we have seen how to add a Java option to the Developer Catalog, but how can these `builder images` be utilized to deploy an application component?
-Using `odo`, we can easily leverage `builder images` available in the Developer catalog.
+Using `odo`, we can easily leverage `builder images` available in the Developer Catalog.
 To see what options are available, `odo` features a command to list components available in the catalog: